Bomen Solar Farm

 We support efforts to combat traditional barriers to roles in the industry for those typically underrepresented.

-During the construction of our Bomen Solar Farm, Beon Energy Solutions, a fellow Spark Infrastructure Group company and Bomen Solar Farm’s EPC Contractor, partnered with Chandler Macleod to implement the "Women in Solar" program to encourage women to work in the construction of large-scale solar farms.
+During the construction of our Bomen Solar Farm, Beon Energy Solutions, and Bomen Solar Farm’s EPC Contractor, partnered with Chandler Macleod to implement the "Women in Solar" program to encourage women to work in the construction of large-scale solar farms.

 As a part of this program, 12 local women from a range of diverse backgrounds undertook a four-week electrical training course, finishing the program qualified to install solar panels.